Locksmith

 I lost the key to my 1999eclipse.
 Can I take one of the door locks out and take it to a locksmith and have a key made?
 Is that possible?
 Greg

-Asked by Greg L. over 6 years ago
+Asked by Greg L. about 7 years ago

 If you don’t have chip in your key, which I don’t believe you do, you should be able to.
 Passenger side would be your best bet for a few reasons.
 If a car manufacturer puts a code on a lock, it’ll be the passenger door lock (not all do).
 If you damage anything while taking it out, it won’t effect your every day use since you rarely open your passenger door.